cseanburns/systems-librarianship/src/2c-learn-nano.md

 It's good to be familiar with `nano` because it's often the default text editor on Linux operating systems nowadays.
 However, if you are interested in using a command line text editor with familiar keyboard shortcuts, then there are others you may want to try.
-Specifically, I suggest you investigate the `tilde` and the `micro` text editors.
+Specifically, I suggest you investigate the `tilde`, `micro`, and Microsoft Edit text editors.
-Both of these are really quite nice.
+All of these are really quite nice.

 ### tilde

-The [`tilde`](tilde) text editor is a user friendly text editor that uses conventional keybindings (like ctrl-s for saving, etc).
+The [`tilde`][tilde] text editor is a user friendly text editor that uses conventional keybindings (like ctrl-s for saving, etc).
 `tilde` also offers a standard menu bar, which you activate by pressing the `Alt` key and the letter for the menu option.